-In some states there are limits on how much a person can receive and compensation from a medical malpractice case, otherwise known as damages.
+In some states, there are limits on how much a person can receive in compensation from a medical malpractice case.
 In the state of Pennsylvania, there is no cap on how much a person can receive in economic and non-economic damages.
 However, there are limits on punitive damages, which are damages that are assessed as a punishment for outrageous and negligent behavior.
 In the state of Pennsylvania, punitive damages are capped at twice the amount of actual damages the patient suffered.

 What is the statute of limitations for filing a medical malpractice claim in Pennsylvania?

 There are time limits for filing a medical malpractice claim in every state.
-In the state of Pennsylvania, this time frame, known as the statute of limitations, is today two years after.
+In the state of Pennsylvania, this time frame, known as the statute of limitations, is two years.
 The required elements for a medical malpractice lawsuit are: